Looking for inspiration for your first post-lockdown trip? This recently-opened Caesars resort in Dubai might just be everything you’re looking for.

 The pièce de résistance?
 Though there is enough on the property that you won’t want to leave, the Ain Dubai, the world’s largest observation wheel, is set to open this year, and will serve as a spectacular central focal point which can be seen from both hotels and the residences.
 Yep, that sounds like the ultimate playground to us.

 Caesars Palace Bluewaters Dubai is available from AED 1,095 (approx. £218) per night, based on two adults sharing a double room.
 Caesars Resort Bluewaters Dubai is available from AED 995 (approx. £198) per night, based on two adults sharing a room.
-For bookings and more info, visit caesars.com/dubai.
+For more info, visit caesars.com/dubai.
 Booking information and latest rates here.